ObieSource/peertube-multipart-upload/README.md

 This script aims to simplify the process of multipart-uploads to be as easy as uploading the file via the browser application or via a single-part upload.
 It uses environmental variables to declare the required parameters, such as the username and password, and information about the video.

 # Installation
-- `peertube-multipart-upload` is available as a pre-compiled binary for several popular operating systems for the [latest stable release.](https://github.com/ObieSource/peertube-multipart-upload/releases/latest)
+- For production use, a compiled binary of the [latest stable release](https://github.com/ObieSource/peertube-multipart-upload/releases/latest) is available.
 - peertube-multipart-upload can be installed via the go compiler
 ```bash
 go install github.com/ObieSource/peertube-multipart-upload@v0.0.2